 - Extraneous Functionality

-Several other security issues in Android and iOS stem from poor development practices and maintenance.
+Several other mobile application protection issues in Android and iOS stem from poor development practices and maintenance.
 Here’s what developers have been doing wrong while building an app:

 - Not securing components of their apps